theRookieCoder/theRookieCoder.github.io/content/setup.md

 [AMD Ryzen 7840U]: https://www.amd.com/en/products/processors/laptop/ryzen/7000-series/amd-ryzen-7-7840u.html

-The only part of this laptop that I've changed is the WiFi card, I replaced the stock MediaTek card with an Intel AX210 as I had connectivity issues.
+The only part of this laptop I have changed is the WiFi card; I replaced the stock MediaTek/AMD RZ616 with an Intel AX210 as I had connectivity issues.

 ### Expansion Cards